shohjahon-asqarov/lms-student/README.md

-# Quiz LMS Dashboard
+# iTech Academy Quiz Platform

-A modern Learning Management System (LMS) dashboard built with React, TypeScript, and Vite for managing and taking quizzes.
+A modern Learning Management System (LMS) dashboard built for iTech Academy with React, TypeScript, and Vite for managing and taking quizzes.

 ## 🚀 Tech Stack